Tell us what happened to the two "Tank Men"

 To this day, we don’t know what happened to these heroes -- the man in front of the tank and the man inside the who chose to spare his life.

-Today, three of us, FANG Zheng, YANG Jianli and ZHOU Fengsuo, have come together as survivors of the Tiananmen Massacre and activists for democracy in China, we are calling on Chinese President Xi Jinping to tell the Chinese people and the world what happened to the two “tank men.”
+Today, two of us, FANG Zheng and YANG Jianli, have come together as survivors of the Tiananmen Massacre and activists for democracy in China, we are calling on Chinese President Xi Jinping to tell the Chinese people and the world what happened to the two “tank men.”

 The Chinese people remain under totalitarian rule -- don’t let the Chinese government’s propaganda about their reforms fool you.
 Those who speak out for democracy still face violence, prison, and sometimes are never heard from again.
 If we can get the Chinese government to tell us what happened to the “tank men,” it will help to push the door open to true, democratic reform.